Pulled Roast Beef Sliders

 a stack of 3 roast beef sliders on a tray with a napkin

-(in baby-talk voice): โ€œJust wook at doze cute wittle baby burger buns!
+(In baby-talk voice): โ€œJust wook at doze cute wittle baby burger buns!
 I could just gobble them wight up!โ€

-Thatโ€™s right, this one miracle recipe makes crave-worthy pulled beef sliders using only a few basic ingredients.
+Thatโ€™s right, this one miracle recipe makes irresistible pulled beef sliders using only a few basic ingredients.
 And just as a bonus, this slider recipe is part of a โ€œCook Once, Eat 3 Timesโ€ meal plan, so you get three delicious entrees for the price (and effort) of one.

 Start your week with mouthwatering slow cooker shredded beef, then split the leftovers between a delicious beef ramen stir fry and these wonderful little pulled beef sandwiches.
 Itโ€™s a week of meals that are easy, convenient, and most importantly, darn delicious.